 when \(c=1 \).
 As for the Hill coefficient (see Fig.~\ref{fig-hillcoefficient}), we obtain an increase of the correlation length $\xi$ with the increase of the force per motor \(\Fiso \), from \(\xi\approx 2 \) at \qty{12}{\degreeCelsius} to \(\xi\approx 6 \) at \(\qtylist{25;35}{\degreeCelsius} \) in control conditions, see Fig.~\ref{fig-correlation_length}.

-Overall, the above analysis of the correlations between neighboring of the single (two-state) spin model in the presence or absence of OM tends to support the hypothesis that spreading of the activation signal to neighboring RUs is due to the increase of motor force at submaximal calcium concentration.
+Overall, the above analysis of the correlations between neighboring single (two-state) spin models in the presence or absence of OM tends to support the hypothesis that spreading of the activation signal to neighboring RUs is due to the increase of motor force at submaximal calcium concentration.